hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 From the plot it appears, that the highest correlation (of 0.13) is observed at about 105 strand shift. *Take a look at the Nanog-rep2 plot, how does this compare considering there were zero peaks identified?*

 Finally, there is also a WIG file output which will be useful for visualization with IGV.
-Let's first take a look at how to call peaks using MACS2 and then we can visualize peaks to compare the two methods.
+Let's first take a look at how to call peaks using MACS2 and then we can visualize peaks to compare output from the two methods.

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*